 The paper by researchers at Temple University, the Orthopedic Center in Rockville, Maryland, and the Nationwide Children's Hospital in Columbus, Ohio, found that:

 - athletes wearing properly fitted football helmets, as reported by team certified athletic trainers, were 82% less likely to experience concussion with loss of consciousness (LOC);

 - Helmet age, condition (new vs. reconditioned) or helmet lining type (foam, air, gel) were not significant predictors of amnesia or LOC;

 - Air bladder helmet liners pose an increased risk of catastrophic intracranial brain injury (subdural hematoma/cerebral edema), with 84% of the injuries of this type occurring between 1989 and 2001 involving air bladder helmets.
 The increased risk may be related, the authors said, to decreased maintenance, as air-bladder systems are prone to leaking, and helmet fit may be compromised with an insufficiently filled air bladder; and

 - The risk of concussion with associated amnesia increased 35% for each increased school grade level, which the authors said may be a function of increased exposure or due to endemic factors.

 New helmets don't reduce risk

-That such percentages have persisted despite improvements in helmet technology led the study's authors to question whether they were having any protective effect.
-Consistent with previous meta-analyses, the study found no definitive data to support the view that advanced football helmet technology and design is more protective against concussion or intracranial hemorrhage.
+That such percentages have persisted despite improvements in helmet technology led the paper's authors to question whether they were having any protective effect.
+Consistent with previous meta-analyses, the paper found no definitive data to support the view that advanced football helmet technology and design is more protective against concussion or intracranial hemorrhage.